localstack/docs/content/en/user-guide/aws/lambda/index.md

 ## Lambda Layers (Pro)

-[Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) lets you include additional code and dependencies in your Lambda functions.
-LocalStack Pro image allows you to deploy Lambda Layers locally to streamline your development and testing process.
-However, the layers are not applied when invoking a Lambda function.
+[Lambda layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) let you include additional code and dependencies in your Lambda functions.
+The LocalStack Pro image allows you to deploy Lambda Layers locally to streamline your development and testing process.
+The Community image also allows creating, updating, and deleting Lambda Layers, but they are not applied when invoking a Lambda function.

 ### Creating and using a Lambda Layer Locally